thinkshout/media/README.md

 ## How to use this version of the TS media module.

-If you've been previously using the default branch of the thinkshout/media module through composer, updating to this version is easy.
+If you've been previously using the default branch of the thinkshout/media module through composer, updating to this version is a two-step process.

 1. Uninstall the thinkshout media module: